H5 periode 3 literatuurdossier listening exam and MAUS

 What can you expect?

 Questions could be on plot, reading experience, but also on theme, characters or setting.
-Students should be familiar with words like theme, setting, narrative perspective, style, flashback, foreshadowing, symbol, metaphor and characters (flat/round).
+You should be familiar with words like theme, setting, narrative perspective, style, flashback, foreshadowing, symbol, metaphor and characters (flat/round).

-Students won’t be asked questions like: “name a metaphor in this novel.”
+You won’t be asked questions like: “name a metaphor in this novel.”
 A question could be more like: “this can be seen as a metaphor in this novel.
 Explain.”
-Sometimes a passage is read out on which is asked a question.
+Sometimes a passage is read out and I´ll ask about it.

 Other questions are more general.
 Questions could be: